Belarus in the Junior Eurovision Song Contest: History

 Ilya Volkov at Junior Eurovision Song Contest 2013, Kyiv.

 Ruslan Aslanov at Junior Eurovision Song Contest 2015, Sofia.

 Belarus was one of the sixteen countries to have made their debut at the inaugural Junior Eurovision Song Contest 2003, which took place on 15 November 2003 at the Forum in Copenhagen, Denmark.
-Belarusian Television and Radio Company (BTRC) hold a national final mechanism in order to select its representative for the contests.
+The Belarusian broadcaster, Belarusian Television and Radio Company (BTRC), held a national final to select its representative for the contest.
 Child-singer Volha Satsiuk was the first participant to represent Belarus with the song "Tantsuy", which finished in fourth place out of sixteen participating entries, achieving a score of one hundred and three points.

 Belarus took part in every edition of the contest from 2003 to 2020, winning the contest twice: in with Ksenia Sitnik performing the song "My vmeste"; and again in with Alexey Zhigalkovich performing the entry "S druz'yami".
 Viewing figures and interest for the Junior Eurovision in Belarus is very high; according to former EBU Executive Supervisor Svante Stockselius in 2010, Junior Eurovision was then considered "one of Belarus' most popular television shows".
 On 8 June 2009, the EBU confirmed that Belarus had won the rights to organise the Junior Eurovision Song Contest 2010 over bids from Russia and Malta; after undergoing construction in 2009, the 15,000-spectator Minsk-Arena hosted the event.